nabab/bbn-js/doc/md/string.md

 [bbn.fn.__html2text__](#html2text)
 Convert text in html format to plain text.
 [bbn.fn.__md5__](#md5)
-Converts and returns the argument passed in a string in md5 format
+Converts and returns the argument passed in a string in md5 format.
 [bbn.fn.__nl2br__](#nl2br)
 Replaces all new line characters '\ n' with html tag '<br>'.
 [bbn.fn.__percent__](#percent)